scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 submit the work to the scheduler as a task graph, and the scheduler handles dependencies and farms out the tasks to workers.
-Dask also inter-operates with GPU analytics libraries from NVIDIA as part of RAPIDS, so we are naturally interested in its potential our next system based in part on GPUs.
+Dask also inter-operates with GPU analytics libraries from NVIDIA as part of RAPIDS, so we are naturally interested in its potential for our next system based in part on GPUs.
 As noted, large jobs using Dask are generally smaller than those using ``mpi4py`` (500 nodes versus 3000+ nodes), which may indicate a potential gap in scalability on Cori.